-PRI: PRIORITY <0-DISABLE, 1-TOP, 2-LOW,3-CONFIRM>
+PRI: PRIORITY <0-DISABLE, 1-ENABLE>

-This field allows the user to specify the priority to be placed on this signpost.
+This field allows the user to Disable or Enable the signpost satellite.
 This data is used by the positive identification feature to prioritize which signposts to search for first.
 The following is a brief explanation of each priority level: